-The combined pill contains progestogen hormone, and synthetic estrogen.
-Most commonly the combined pill is an effective means of contraception.
+The combined pill contains progestogen hormone, and synthetic oestrogen.
+Most commonly the combined pill is used as an effective means of contraception.

 However, did you know these hormones can offer several other health benefits?
 In fact, some benefits of the pill are so important that patients may take them exclusively for those reasons.

 Periods are different for every woman, and if you’re unlucky, they bring a lot of pain and complications.